Patrons, Board and Governance

 The Board charts the direction of FRRR and monitors management’s performance.
 Its responsibilities include:

 The Board has a Nominations and Appointments Committee, which meets as required, and a Finance and Audit (F&A) committee, which meets quarterly.
 The F&A Committee oversees all aspects of financial investment and management of the Foundation.
-Our financial reports are independently audited by KPMG to confirm our financial processes meet all statutory requirements.
+Our financial reports are independently audited to confirm our financial processes meet all statutory requirements.

-Explore our most recent Financial Statements lodged with ACNC
+Explore our most recent Financial Statements lodged with ACNC.